SwarajKotapati/RapidRescue/README.md

 Rapid Rescue transcends being a mere application; it is a proactive safety companion for drivers, utilizing real-time data to elevate road safety and emergency responsiveness.

+- ## For Detailed Information :
+Please refer to the "REPORT.pdf" file in the repository.
 For any issues or inquiries, contact Rushabh Jaiswal (rjaisw15@asu.edu) or VenkataSwaraj Kotapati (vkotapati@asu.edu).